10 Types of Membrane Waterproofing: Properties, Applications, Pros, and Cons

 7. PVC Waterproofing Membrane

-The durability of PVC waterproofing membranes are more than 20 years with proper installation and maintenance.
+The durability of PVC waterproofing membranes is more than 20 years with proper installation and maintenance.
 You can use these membranes for roof waterproofing, decks, basements, tunnels, and swimming pools.
 These membranes are available in the market as PVC membranes, PVC waterstops, and PVC waterproofing tapes.

 These membranes are not breathable.
 Hence installed PVC layer can be blistered due to the air bubbles.
-PVC waterproofing membranes are flexible and UV resistant hence it can be used for uneven outdoor surface which is open to sunlight.
+PVC waterproofing membranes are flexible and UV resistant, hence it can be used for uneven outdoor surface which is open to sunlight.

 PVC waterproofing membranes are easy to install by using a heat gun for seaming and detail work.
 These membranes are easy to maintain and require fewer repairs.
 PVC waterproofing membranes can occur through punctures, cuts, or excessive wear and tear.
 The cost of PVC waterproofing can range from $5 to $10 per square foot, including materials and labor.